Master-Alcy/StevensCodes/CS-546-2018F/FinalProject/Documents/PresentationStructure.md

             4. receive returned books
             5. check students’ record by student id or name (Implemented by username)
             6. check book rental record and storage (full list)
+4. Introduction on the technical background
+    1. Client side React routes handle all get requests
+    2. Client side React also make all style and rendering
+    3. Using semantic-ui as Frontend library for easier development
+    4. Using Mongoose to struct mongodb for it's ability to build model.
+    5. Server side routes handle all post request from client what we learned.
+    6. Else just the express and javascript we learned from lectures.
 5. Finally, describe why using react and semantic-ui
     1. Using react can rendering things using seperated components, which makes development on each module clearer
     2. React can update state with each render, which makes it possible to update states in page and inner functions can perform against current state.